mhart/react-server-routing-example/README.md

   // route and call its data-fetching function, just as we do on the server
   // whenever a request comes in
   updateUrl: function() {
-    var route = routes.resolve(document.location.pathname)
+    var route = router.resolve(document.location.pathname)
     if (!route) return window.alert('Not Found')

     route.fetchData(function(err, data) {
       if (err) return window.alert(err)

-      // This will trigger a re-render with (potentially) a new component and data this.setState({componentName: route.componentName, data: data})
+      // This will trigger a re-render with (potentially) a new component and data this.setState({routeKey: route.key, data: data})

     }.bind(this))
   },

-  // We look up the current route component via its name, and then render it
+  // We look up the current route via its key, and then render its component
   // passing in the data we've fetched, and the click handler for routing
   render: function() {
-    var component = routes.components[this.state.componentName]
+    return React.createElement(router.routes[this.state.routeKey].component,
-    return component({data: this.state.data, onClick: this.handleClick})
+      {data: this.state.data, onClick: this.handleClick})
   },

 })